a-Little-Design/stone-plus-iconpack/README.md

 - Apply section with 20 supported launchers.✨
 - Cloud based Wallpapers.🎉

-# About Codes: :firework_button:
+# About Codes: :page_with_curl:
 - Based on Blueprint v2.3.4 version.
 - Remove some module from original codes.
-- Improve some design.
+- Improve some details.